United Empire Loyalist: American Revolution

 Following the end of the American Revolutionary War and the signing of the Treaty of Paris in 1783, both Loyalist soldiers and civilians were evacuated from New York City, most heading for Canada.
 Many Loyalists had already migrated to Canada, especially from New York and northern New England, where violence against them had increased during the war.

 The Crown-allotted land in Canada was sometimes allotted according to which Loyalist regiment a man had fought in.
 This Loyalist resettlement was critical to the development of present-day Ontario, and some 10,000 refugees went to Quebec (including the Eastern Townships and modern-day Ontario).
 But Nova Scotia (including modern-day New Brunswick) received three times that number: about 35,000–40,000 Loyalist refugees.

-An unknown but substantial number of individuals did not stay; they eventually returned to the United States.
-As some families split in their loyalties during the war years, many Loyalists in Canada continued to maintain close ties with relatives in the United States.
+Many of these loyalist immigrants did not stay in Canada; they eventually returned to the United States.
+Some families were split in their loyalties during the war years.
+Many Loyalists in Canada maintained ties with relatives in the United States.
 They conducted commerce across the border with little regard to British trade laws.
-In the 1790s, the offer of land and low taxes, which were one-quarter those in America, for allegiance by Lieutenant-Governor Simcoe resulted in the arrival of 30,000 Americans often referred to as Late Loyalists.
-By the outbreak of the War of 1812, of the 110,000 inhabitants of Upper Canada, 20,000 were the initial Loyalists, 60,000 were later American immigrants and their descendants, and 30,000 were immigrants from the UK, their descendants or from the Old Province of Quebec.
-The later arrival of many of the inhabitants of Upper Canada suggests that land was the main reason for immigration.
+In the 1790s, Lieutenant-Governor Simcoe's offer of land and low taxes, which were one-quarter the level of those in the U.S., in exchange for allegiance resulted in the arrival of 30,000 Americans, often referred to as Late Loyalists.
+By the outbreak of the War of 1812, of the 110,000 inhabitants of Upper Canada, 20,000 were the initial Loyalists, 60,000 were later U.S. immigrants and their descendants, and 30,000 were UK immigrants and their descendants, or immigrants from the Old Province of Quebec.
+The later movement of many to Upper Canada suggests that land was the main reason for immigration.